California roll: History

 Japanese-born chef Hidekazu Tojo, a resident of Vancouver since 1971, claimed he created the California roll at his restaurant in the late 1970s.
 Tojo insists he is the innovator of the "inside-out" sushi, and it got the name "California roll" because its contents of crab and avocado were abbreviated to C.A., which is the abbreviation for the state of California.
-Because of this splendid coincidence, Tojo was set on the name California Roll.
+Because of this coincidence, Tojo was set on the name California Roll.
 According to Tojo, he single-handedly created the California roll at his Vancouver restaurant, including all the modern ingredients of cucumber, cooked crab, and avocado.
-However, this conflicts with many food historian's accounts, which describe a changing, evolving dish that emerged in the Los Angeles area.
+However, this conflicts with many food historians' accounts, which describe a changing, evolving dish that emerged in the Los Angeles area.
 In 2016 the Japanese Ministry of Agriculture, Forestry and Fisheries named Tojo a goodwill ambassador for Japanese cuisine.

 Regardless of who invented it, after becoming a favorite in southern California the dish became popular all across the United States by the 1980s.
 The California roll was featured by Gourmet magazine in 1980, and taken up by a restaurant critic for The New York Times the following year.
 The roll contributed to sushi's growing popularity in the United States by easing diners into more exotic sushi options.
 Sushi chefs have since devised many kinds of rolls, beyond simple variations of the California roll.

-It also made its way to Japan ("reverse imported"), where it may be called California maki or Kashū Maki (加州巻き).
+It also made its way to Japan ("reverse imported"), where it is often called California maki or Kashū Maki (加州巻き).